 Empathizing sometimes means that advocating against an unnecessary deliverable.
-A commitment to both clients and learners means u knowledge of both the learner and the business to advise against “solutions” unlikely to benefit either.
+A commitment to both clients and learners means we are obligated to advise against “solutions” unlikely to benefit either.
 We’re not talking ourselves out of a job: Showing respect for the client’s investment and the learner’s time builds both parties’ trust in the work we do.

 As L&D professionals, we like to believe we have the answers—or at least a solid hypothesis about what the answers might be.
 Design thinking invites variability and uncertainty into a process we sometimes wish to contain and control.
 However, our value as L&D professionals increases as we adopt a mindset that focuses on the ever-evolving learner.
 Design thinking is one of many tools that reminds us to maintain this focus.
 As with any craft, the expertise lies in knowing when—and how—to use it.

 Latest posts by Keith Keating (see all)

 - Using Design Thinking to Be Better L&D Business Partners - June 6, 2019

 - Design Thinking: Risks and Rewards - April 16, 2019

 - Deck the Halls and the Secret to Engaging Learners - December 11, 2018